segfault88/hamster_wheel/README.md

 ### Web Interface

-Navigate to http://localhost:8000 in your browser to access the simple task entry form.
+Navigate to http://localhost:8000 in your browser to access the task entry form and recurring tasks management.

 ### API Endpoint